 Plus, the area offers tons of activities from horseback riding and fishing to ziplining.
 It's also a great place to spot wildlife.

 The Lodges of East Yellowstone offer some of the most beautiful views with the closest access to east Yellowstone.
-Choose between a variety of lodges, guest ranches, hotels and RV sites that are between 2 and 30 miles to the park's east entrance.
-Choose from options of home-cooked meals, an Old West atmosphere, and log cabin accommodations.
+There are a variety of lodges, log cabins, guest ranches, hotels and RV sites between 2 and 30 miles to the park's east entrance.

 For more information: